Hanuman in very unique posture blessing His devotees

 Thri Nethra Anjaneya Swami of Ananthamangalam

-Ananthamangalam is famous for the temple housing the Anjaneya Swami, having three eyes and ten arms holding different armament.
-The temple is located in the pleasant looking environment adjacent to Sri Rajagopala perumal temple, and was built during Vijayanagara kings' period.
-Anjaneya Swami with chathurbuja [four arms] holding shanku, chakra, navaneetha, and pasham is housed in the main temple and is north facing while Sri Rajagopala perumal temple is east facing.
+Hanumath Thirtham : Ananthamangalam Anjaneya temple Ananthamangalam is known as the Anjaneya Swami who is seen having three eyes and ten arms holding different armaments.
+Located in a pleasant-looking environment adjacent to Sri Rajagopala Perumal Temple and was built during the Vijayanagara kings' period.
+Anjaneya Swami with chathurbuja [four arms] holding shanku, chakra, navaneetha, and pasham is seen in the main temple.
+The temple and Swami are facing north, and Sri Rajagopala Perumal temple is east-facing.
 The tank in front of the temple is known as Haunmar thirtham and is believed to cure many of the illnesses.
-The idol of "Thri Nethra Dasa Bhuja Sri Veera Anjaneya" [Veera Anjaneya with three eyes and ten hands] is about four and half feet tall and made of panchalooka [alloy made of five basic metals].
-This 'uthsava moorthi' [the deity taken out in procession] is so pleasing spreading 'Aanandha' to the devotee, one would never want to take his eyes off from the deity.
-The Veera Anjaneya is south facing in the Sri Rajagopala Swamy temple.
+The idol of "Thri Nethra Dasa Bhuja Sri Veera Anjaneya" [Veera Anjaneya with three eyes and ten hands] is about four and a half feet tall and made of panchaloha [alloy made of five basic metals].
+This deity is taken out in a procession known as 'uthsava moorthi' is so pleasing, spreading 'Aanandha' to the devotee.
+No devotee would ever want to take his eyes off of the deity.
+The Veera Anjaneya is south-facing in the Sri Rajagopala Swamy temple.

 Anecdote of The special roopa